Informfully/Documentation/docs/source/compass.rst

 .. note::

-  Please visit the `Recommendation List <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ page to see how you can create custom entries and forward recommendations of your external system.
+  Please visit the `Item Visualization <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ page to see how you can create custom entries and forward recommendations of your external system.